vollutto/decont/README.md

 - Align the adapter-free reads to the contaminants genome, telling star to output the non-aligned reads in FastQ format (also with star)
 - Create a log file with information on trimming and alignment results

+> Start by looking a the "scripts/pipeline.sh" script, which is the entry point
+> for the pipeline execution.

 > The scripts contain comments to guide you in the tasks you need to perform.
 > Look for the *#TODO* comments, which indicate parts that need to be modified.